 The Home Builders Institute (HBI) is the National Association of Home Builders Workforce, Training, and Development arm.
 It is the single-largest provider of career-instruction preparing undeserved populations.

-An innovative partnership between HBI and Eckerd Kids Project Bridge assists youth who are at risk of failing in major tasks necessary to assure a productive life.
+An innovative partnership between HBI and Eckerd Connects Project Bridge assists youth who are at risk of failing in major tasks necessary to assure a productive life.
 For those connected to the lives of juvenile-justice involved youth, meaningful and impactful work is what everyone strives for, with one main goal in mind; to reduce the likelihood of rearrest.
 Participation in the Project Bridge program successfully reduces the likelihood of recidivism.

 Youth E. Reyes began Project Bridge services in November 2016 with the drive to better his life, but he had little to no direction on how to do so and how to set it in motion.
 While meeting with HBI’s Regional Career Services Coordinator, Mr. Neely, this young man began to tell his vocational instructor about all of the negative he had done and how he wanted to make it his mission to better his community as well as his life.